derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 // 5. nested property assignment using imageToToggle reference imageToToggle.style.opacity = .5;
 ```
-1. `imageToToggle.style.opacity` - the custom identifier's
+1. `imageToToggle.style.opacity` - nested identifier of another identifier's value
 2. `=` - assignment operator that assigns the value on its right to the identifer on its left
 3. `.5` - a literal number value
 4. `;` - character reserved by JavaScript denoting the explicit end of a code statement

 ...

 If it is not already obvious, identifers are invaluable.
-They provide a reference to a particular value by name that may be used in other parts of the code.
+They provide a cached reference to a particular value by name that may be used in other parts of the code.
 The named reference may be used in a sync or async fashion too.
 Identifiers are your key to getting specific work done at specific times.
-A value is denoted in one of two ways:
+The value an identifier identifies is denoted in one of two ways:
 1. primitive
 2. reference